Michael-Mustin/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A smple HTML and Javascript project
+A simple HTML and Javascript project